 If you are visiting Cyprus during February, the biggest attraction on offer will be the Cyprus Carnival.
 Celebrated across the island, with parades, parties and processions, the top destination to visit during this period is Limassol.
 In addition to everything above, it also hosts concerts and masquerade balls, making it the perfect choice for anyone wanting to take part in the festivities.

-While here, the Alasia Boutique Hotel is a 4-star hotel with a “wonderful” rating on booking.com, perfect for making your celebration one that will last for the entirety of your stay.
+While here, the Alasia Boutique Hotel is one of the best luxury hotels, with a “wonderful” rating on booking.com, perfect for making your celebration one that will last for the entirety of your stay.

 Where To Stay In Cyprus In March?